 State and Territory Assessments and Strategies (2016-2020)*

-*Note: The 2016-2020 assessments and strategies are still under development for Guam.
-The California Coastal Management Program has two components—the California Coastal Commission and the San Francisco Bay Conservation and Development Commission (BCDC)—that develop assessments and strategies for the Coastal Zone Enhancement Program.
+*Note: The California Coastal Management Program has two components—the California Coastal Commission and the San Francisco Bay Conservation and Development Commission (BCDC)—that develop assessments and strategies for the Coastal Zone Enhancement Program.
 Minnesota and the U.S. Virgin Islands have not developed an assessment and strategy for this period.